-For a given subtraction set $S$, if there exists a positive integer $s$ such that $\G(n+s) \neq \G(n)$ for all nonnegative integers $n$, then $s$ can be added into the subtraction set $S$ without changing the nim-sequence of $\S(S)$ \cite[p.
-84]{ww1}.
-Let $S^{ex}$ be the set consisting of all such $s$.
-If $\S(S)$ is periodic with period $p$, then the set $S^{*p} = \{s+mp| s \in S, m \geq 0\}$ is a subset of $S^{ex}$.
-For ultimately periodic subtraction games, the inclusion $S^{*p} \subseteq S^{ex}$ does not necessarily hold.
-In fact, for many subtraction games, we have $S^{ex} = S$.
-For this reason, if $S^{ex} = S^{*p}$ or $S^{ex} = S$, the subtraction set $S$ is said to be \emph{non-expandable}.
-Otherwise, $S^{ex}$ is called the \emph{expansion} of the subtraction set $S$.
-Some values of the expansions of certain subtraction sets with numbers up to 7 can be found in \cite[pp. 84-85]{ww1}.
+\begin{remark} \cite[p.
+84]{ww1} For a given subtraction set $S$, if there exists a positive integer $s$ such that $\G(n+s) \neq \G(n)$ for all nonnegative integers $n$, then $s$ can be adjoined to the subtraction set $S$ without changing the nim-sequence.
+In this case, for brevity, we will simply say that $s$ {\it can be adjoined to} $S$.
+The set of all such elements, including elements in $S$, is called the {\it expansion set} of $S$ and denoted by $S^{ex}$. \end{remark}

+In reality, to identify such an $s$, we need to calculate only a small range of nim-values, as much as the calculation needed in Lemma \ref{per.sub}.
+We detail this range as follow.